Moment of Silence Event Announcement

 - Read all labels.
 Not all labels are the same.
 Some products come in bigger sizes and are labeled one way, others come in smaller sizes with an entirely different label.
 Read the labels every single time.

 - Have wipes on hand to wipe down faces, little hands and anything else your child may come in contact with.
+Make sure to accompany your child door to door, they should not be handling items if they are not old enough to know what they cannot have.
+Be the one to hold the treat bag.

 Time was the difference, auto-injectors work for severe asthma too.
 So please be prepared and act fast.
 Know the signs of severe reactions.
 You can learn more at AAFA.org